TextExpander/TextExpanderTouchSDK/README.md

 ### Testing Notes

-- If you use TextExpander for Mac OS X, you should probably disable it when testing in the iPhone Simulator, especially if you use your own snippets, as your abbreviations in the Simulator may conflict with those on Mac OS X.
+- If you use TextExpander for macOS, you should probably disable it when testing in the iPhone Simulator, especially if you use your own snippets, as your abbreviations in the Simulator may conflict with those on macOS.
-- If you are running in the iOS/iPhone Simulator, you can expand the <UUID>.zip file in the "Simulator" folder on GitHub into your [home]/Library/Developer/CoreSimulator/Devices/<Device UUID>/data/Containers/Bundle/Application folder while the simulator is not running, and then the TEtouch app should appear in your simulator.
-This allows you to create snippets and test fill-in snippets on the simulator.
+- If you are running in the iOS/iPhone Simulator, you may install the TextExpander app by unzipping the <GUID>.zip file in the Simulator folder then dragging the TextExpander application onto the home screen of your Simulator.
 - You can enable some diagnostic/debug logging in the SDK by calling the handleFillCompletionURL: method with a URL like this: [anyScheme]://x-callback-url/SMTEsetlog?log=[off|on|detailed] The log setting resets to off when your app launches (when the SDK library is loaded).
 - If expansion is enabled, you can type the "virtual" snippet abbreviation "SmileTE.status" to see a summary of what snippets data, if any, has been loaded.